NormandErwan/normanderwan.fr/content/posts/2019/05/bloed-bad.md

 You can [play it online](https://solroo.itch.io/bloedbad), [view the submission](https://ldjam.com/events/ludum-dare/44/bloedbad) and [get the source code](https://github.com/Titwin/LD44).

-Now I have a job, I can look back over my study years.
 I remember I was playing a lot to video games when I was young while dreaming of working at Ubisoft Montréal.
 But I haven't created any game yet.
-Some members of [team at Inria](https://team.inria.fr/potioc) really like making games during these kind of events.
+Some members of my [team at Inria](https://team.inria.fr/potioc) really like making games during these kind of events.
 So when they proposed me to try the next game jam with them, I was in!

-This game jam's theme was "Your life is a currency".
-We did a retro metroidvania where you're a demon that can/must pay with its health for better weapons or to open doors.
+The theme was "Your life is a currency".
+We did a retro metroidvania where you're a demon that pay with its health for better weapons or to open doors.
 But as you're bleeding, time is running against you.
-You can kill enemies or sacrifice prisoners to get their blood and gain more health.
-Multiples runs will be necessary to finish the dungeon.
+You can also kill enemies or sacrifice prisoners to get their blood and gain more health.
+Multiples runs will be necessary to complete the dungeon.

 I used to work alone on software.
 I usually try my best design good architecture and writing elegant code.
 Therefore, this was a very good exercise for me working together on a quick propotype.